LLNL/Umpire/docs/sphinx/cookbook/coalesce_pool.rst

 Umpire's memory pools provide a more performant way to allocate large amounts of memory with fewer calls to the underlying API.
-Memory pools allow developers to allocate all needed memory at once instead of making multiple, smaller memory allocations which can become quite expensive.
+Memory pools allocate and manage a pool of large memory blocks.
+When application allocations are requested, the memory pool allocator will service the allocation from these memory blocks rather than making (many) allocation requests of the underlying API which can ... at once instead of making multiple, smaller memory allocations which can become quite expensive.
 However, the performance of memory pools varies widely depending upon how the memory blocks within the pool are managed.